 On the Venafi blog, we talk frequently about the impact certificate-related outages can have on your organization (as you can see from all the hyperlinks in this first sentence—just saying).
-My colleague Diane Garey in her recent post, Think Machine Identity Protection Costs More than an Outage?
+My colleague Diane Garey in her recent post, Think Machine Identity Management Costs More than an Outage?
 Think Again, asserts: “An outage that is triggered by an expired certificate is usually a wake-up call for an organization to start paying attention to machine identities.”

 Her position is declarative.
 Rationally, it is correct.
 Yet my first reaction as a less-than-rational human being was (and, as a representative of Venafi, am embarrassed to admit): But is it really?

 I mean, yes, everything Diane writes has been proven by our customers.
 Certificate-related outages can lead to a “loss of revenue and drain on productivity.”
 There is, of course, that worst-case scenario where cybercriminals misuse “unprotected machine identities.”
 But I can’t really blame organizations for downplaying the consequences of an outage after some time has passed.
-So, when it’s time to budget for Machine Identity Protection, it may be easier for them to justify their decision to postpone that investment because, as Diane puts it, “outages are just a cost of business.”
+So, when it’s time to budget for Machine Identity Management, it may be easier for them to justify their decision to postpone that investment because, as Diane puts it, “outages are just a cost of business.”

 How do I know so much about this type of inertia, besides having a decent understanding of human nature?
 Because I’ve lived through at least half a dozen major earthquakes—and have done almost no preparation—until recently.
 Let me give you a real-life example of why I understand how organizations can put off preparing for (or even better, preventing) an outage until it’s too late.